How to Build a Loose Material Patio

 Loose material?
 What exactly does that mean?
 Basically, it's a patio design that is made of material such as crushed stone, rocks or mulch.
 Loose stuff that is not hard and static.
 It's easy to buy a bag full of loose material and just pour it into an area of your yard to create a surface that you can entertain on.
 Sounds easy doesn't it?
 But if you want a loose material patio that will last there a few more steps.

-The steps to creating this simple patio and all you need to get started is outlined below.
-We will look at what you need to put your patio together.
+The steps to creating this simple patio type and all you need to get started is outlined below.
+We will look at what you need to create your patio.
 Loose material can be installed in as little as one day with a little help from your friends and, of course, your friendly neighborhood home and garden center!

 Patio Construction - Here Is What You Will Need